zsiciarz/aquila/CONTRIBUTING.md

 If you think you found a **bug** in Aquila or have an awesome **feature request**, feel free to [file an issue](http://github.com/zsiciarz/aquila/issues).
 Aquila relies on GitHub for issue tracking.
+Please, search through existing issues before you file a new one; perhaps your problem was already discussed or fixed.

 Contribute code
 ---------------